gregcox7/StatLabs/docs/index.md

 # biblio-style: apalike
 csl: apa.csl
 link-citations: yes
-description: Laboratory exercises for APSY210.
+description: Laboratory activities for APSY210.
 ---

 # Overview {-}

-This is a collection of laboratory exercises as a part of APSY210.
+This is a collection of laboratory activities as a part of APSY210.